These Sweet Potato Lentil Baby Fritters are a fantastic high iron first food for baby-led weaning, especially for vegetarian and vegan babies.

 Instructions

-- To a food processor, pulse the lentils, garlic, kale, sweet potato, cumin, paprika, and flax egg.
-Transfer to a bowl and stir in the gluten free oats.
+- To a food processor, add the lentils, garlic, kale, sweet potato, cumin, paprika, and flax egg.
+Pulse for 3-5 minutes until fully combined, scrapping down the sides if needed.

 - Heat the oil in a large nonstick skillet, and pan-fry on all sides until golden brown.
-Serve at room temperature.
+Fritters might be delicate when flipping so use a spatula and carefully flip them.

 Video